devendra061/pomodoroX/README.md

 Copy the 'image' folder in your C: Drive

-Go to the image folder; Drag pomodoroX.exe to the taskbar for a quick access to the program
+Go to the C:\image folder; Drag pomodoroX.exe to the taskbar for a quick access to the program

 Run promodorX.exe